satori-com/satori-rtm-sdk-java/README.md

 # Java SDK for Satori RTM
 ![Maven Central](https://img.shields.io/maven-central/v/com.satori/satori-sdk-java.svg)

-Use the Java SDK for the Satori platform to create server-based or mobile Android applications that use the RTM to publish and subscribe.
+Use the Java SDK for the Satori RTM to create server-based or mobile Android applications that use the RTM to publish and subscribe.

 # Installing the Java SDK